FioneraGH/OSX86-T470/README.md

 1. BAT0._STA/BAT1._STA has inserted "Return 0" to disable them, so BATC which defined in BATTCD hotpatch can fetch _BST and _BIF(reverted)

+1. patch XHC.PMEE = 0 when S5 for shutdown trigger restart